aliascash/alias-wallet-archive/README.md

  * Qt 5 with Qt Webengine if you want to build the GUI wallet.
 Qt is not needed for the console wallet.

-Additionally, you'll need the native C/C++ compiler for your platform and the basic dependencies needed for any kind of development.
+Additionally, you'll need the native C/C++ compiler for your platform, CMake at least in version 3.14 and the basic dependencies needed for any kind of development.
 Because of Qt Webengine cross compiling is currently not possible.

  * macOS - Xcode with Command Line Tools and clang, QTs QMAKE
  * Windows - [vcpkg](https://github.com/Microsoft/vcpkg) and MSVC, QTs QMAKE